s4920723/dotfiles/README.md

 # My dotfiles
-A collection of configuration files for my linux desktop mostly focused around the i3-gaps window manager.
-Nothing too fancy since almost everything works fine for me from the box.
+A collection of configuration files for my linux desktop mostly focused around the i3-gaps window manager intended for personal use.
+Nothing too fancy since almost everything works fine for me out of the box.

-List of other programs that I run on my desktop:
+List of other programs and packages that I run on my desktop:
 * i3-gaps
 * i3blocks-gaps
+* dmenu
 * st (Luke Smith's fork)
+* i3lock
 * i3lock-color
 * flashfocus
 * pywal